 - Be creative in adapting equipment to meet your needs.
 For example, the ground beneath one of my compost bins is not perfectly level and sometimes the lid would accidentally shut while I was aerating or digging around so my very handy spouse rigged up a wire to keep the lid open.

-- It may take several weeks to get used to putting material in the compost pail instead of the garbage disposal or trash.
+- It may take several weeks to get used to putting material in the food scrap pail instead of the garbage disposal or trash.

-- Although there are many excellent sources with guidelines on how to compost successfully, everything will rot eventually, so don’t sweat it if your method is different than what others do.
+- Although there are many excellent sources with guidelines on how to compost successfully, everything will rot eventually, so do not sweat it if your method is different than what others do.

-- Composting requires commitment: collecting scraps, emptying the compost pail, stirring and watering the compost, digging it out and moving it to a place to use.
+- Composting requires commitment including collecting scraps, emptying the pail, stirring and watering the compost, digging it out and moving it to a place to use it.

-I wouldn’t exactly say I’m an expert composter.
-I still don’t like creepy crawlies or hiking up the hill with the compost pail in the rain but I do it.
-I’m proof that even squeamish people can compost (although with a bit more equipment and protection than most).
+I am proof that even squeamish people can compost (although with a bit more equipment and protection than most people).
 Composting can be very rewarding.
 Reducing waste, water, and energy, nurturing your garden (or someone else’s), learning new things, and feeling a sense of accomplishment for taking positive action.

 I’m convinced that if I can compost, anyone can.
 It can be on a large or small scale.
 There are many different types of equipment and methods.
 People who live in apartments or in very cold weather may have more challenges but there are solutions to almost every obstacle.
 I got past mine and now composting is just part of our regular routine.

-That reminds me I think there is a banana in the kitchen I need to go eat before it becomes food for the composter.
+That reminds me I think there is a banana in the kitchen I need to go eat before it becomes food for the compost bin.